 The UCLA Health Kidney Cancer Program at the Institute of Urologic Oncology is one of the country’s first comprehensive kidney cancer programs.
-We’ve delivered state-of-the-art care for more than 30 years.
+We’ve delivered state-of-the-art care since the launch of the program 40 years ago.
 At UCLA Health, you’ll find:

-Expertise in challenging cases: Hospitals across the region seek expert opinions from our specialists.
-Those same experts collaborate daily to ensure comprehensive care for each patient at UCLA Health.
+Expertise in challenging cases: Hospitals across the region seek expert opinions from our specialists which collaborate daily to ensure comprehensive care for each patient at UCLA Health.

 Compassionate care with a team approach: We partner with you and your family in the decision-making process.
 It’s important to ensure that you have all the information you need to consider your care options.

-Superior care close to home: UCLA Health offers kidney cancer care in multiple locations across the greater Los Angeles region.
-This means you can receive high-quality care that’s convenient for you.
+Superior care close to home: UCLA Health offers kidney cancer care with providers at multiple locations across the greater Los Angeles region coordinating diagnostic and treatment plans.

-From diagnosis to post-cancer care, UCLA Health’s Kidney Cancer Center offers comprehensive services, including:
+From diagnosis to post-cancer care, UCLA Health’s Kidney Cancer Program offers comprehensive services, including: